Glaucoma: Eye Biology, Nerve Damage, and Research Facts

 Potential Benefit of Lipoxins

-Current glaucoma treatments deal with problems within the eye.
 It would be wonderful to find a treatment that prevents further damage to the optic nerve.
 Researchers may have discovered a substance that can do this.
 It should be noted that the research described in the studies mentioned below was performed with rodents.
 The news is certainly hopeful, but further research involving clinical trials in humans is needed.

 Researchers from the University of California, Berkeley and the University of Toronto have discovered that specific lipoxins are anti-inflammatory and neuroprotective in rats and mice.
 The chemicals are secreted by astrocytes, star-shaped cells located around neurons.
 (Since we are mammals like rats and mice, we have astrocytes that produce lipoxin, too.)
 Lipoxins A4 and B4 are the kinds that are beneficial with respect to glaucoma.

 According to the researchers, in glaucoma the astrocytes are injured and stop their production of the helpful lipoxins.
 As a result, the optic nerve is damaged.
 The scientists found that administering lipoxins to rats and mice with glaucoma stopped the degeneration of retinal ganglion cells.
-The researchers suspect that the lipoxins will eventually be useful for humans with glaucoma and perhaps for people with other neurodenerative diseases.
+The researchers suspect that the lipoxins will eventually be useful for humans with glaucoma and perhaps for people with other neurodegenerative diseases.

 At present, there is no cure for glaucoma, which is estimated to affect 80 million people worldwide.— Yasmin Anwar, News Release from the University of California, Berkeley